flayzer1/DarkSystem/README.md

 - DarkSystem's experience system does not work correctly.
 (Not so problem :D)

 # Known Bugs in 1.2:
 - Moving is glitchy.
-(Seen on Android OS)
+(Seen on Android OS & 32-bit machines)
 - Breaking block does not work.
 - AvailableCommandPackets is die on 1.2.
-(On 1.1 works perfect)
+(On 1.1, works perfect)

 # Notes:
 - DarkSystem does not support PMAnvil map format, only support Anvil and McRegion.